sentaochen/Joint-Distribution-Alignment-and-Unknown-Risk-Minimization/README.md

 ```

-For more details of this Open-Set Domain Adaptation (OSDA) approach,  please refer to the following work:
+For more details of this open-set domain adaptation approach,  please refer to the following work:

 @article{Wen2026Open,
 title = {Open-Set Domain Adaptation by Joint Distribution Alignment and Unknown Risk Minimization},